Home | Farm to Fork

 Shuh Orchards

 Robert and Lisa Shuh are multigenerational farmers with a son who plans on taking over the business once they retire.
-After trying a variety of crops Robert determined that, despite the challenges of the winds, cold and soil type in the region, apples could be viable.
+After trying a variety of crops Robert determined that, despite the some challenges, apples could be viable.
 His experiment has been fruitful.

 Episode 5